hubzero/autohub/README.md

 ## Certificates

-During hub provisioning, a fake certificate authority (CA) and TLS cert are created.
-These are automatically installed into hub subsystems, but to eliminate browser warnings and for VNC to work properly, the CA cert must be trusted by your browser of choice.
+While provisining the hub, the script creates a new TLS certificate for HTTPS and the VNC proxy's Secure WebSocket (WSS).
+You can provide the issuing certificate authority (CA) or not.
+In the latter case the system will generate its own fake issuing CA first using [minica](https://github.com/jsha/minica).

+Providing your own CA can save the tedious work of manually adding a new CA to a browser, because you can install your own CA once, and not have to worry about it for subsequent `autohub` hubs when using the same browser.

+The easiest way to do this is to have `autohub` create a fake CA during the initial run, installing that into your browser(s), and saving that CA's cert/key for later use.

+After the hub's created, the files `ca.crt` (CA cert) and `ca.key` (CA private key) are placed into the guest's share directory (`./guestdata`).
+Just copy these out and store somewhere for later use.
+Then, when spinning up a new hub, just make sure they are in that hub's `./guestdata` directory.
+The script will use them when creating that hub's cert.

-Install the generated `<hubname>-devhub-fake-ca.crt` into your browser.
+Install the generated `ca.crt` into your browser.
 Instructions on where this file is located appear after `vagrant up` completes.

 First, edit your `/etc/hosts` file and add the line: